How to close not responding app on Windows 11

 Close not responding apps on Windows 11

-1. Force close unresponsive app with shortcut
+1. Force close unresponsive app from shortcut

 To force close an app with a keyboard shortcut on Windows 11, use these steps: